Analysis | The dubious value of reading legislation out loud to near-empty rooms

 This is because senators don’t learn about the content of bills by hearing them read in the chamber — nor would you want them to.
 They have staff who are paid to pore over policy details.
 They speak with their caucus leaders to understand the bill’s provisions.
 If they were only becoming familiar with legislation when read out loud shortly before the vote, they’d likely be less informed, not more.

 We can also offer that not many people learned about the bill’s contents from the marathon session, either.
 This is a role the media plays, both mainstream and partisan.
 The Washington Post has reported extensively on the bill’s contents.
-Liberal media have picked out issues of importance to the left; conservative media has rifled through it with an eye toward the right’s concerns.
+Liberal media have picked out issues of importance to the left; conservative media have rifled through it with an eye toward the right’s concerns.

 The challenge is that legislation is written to have the force of law, not to clearly explain its intent.
-There’s a lot of “amend subsection C to include the word ‘and’ ” sort of stuff, requiring that you know what subsection C said in the first place.
+There’s a lot of “amend Subsection C to include the word ‘and’ ” sort of stuff, requiring that you know what Subsection C said in the first place.

 But, here.
 See for yourself.
 Hit the orange button below and read a random part of the bill.
 Then vote on how informative it was to read that snippet.

-Granted, you will at times be shown out-of-context descriptions which would make more sense had you heard the preceding section.
+Granted, you will at times be shown out-of-context descriptions that would make more sense had you heard the preceding section.
 But generally speaking, the density and intricacy of the legislation itself defies the actual utility in reading it directly.
 These things are necessarily complex!
 That complexity is not removed when spoken out loud.
 Quite the opposite.

 Regardless, if one chose to sit and listen to the bill being read, one would presumably glean some new insight into what the bill does.
 Perhaps that insight is wrong, given the opaqueness with which the legislation is written.
 But something would stick.